 d.
 Serving or active or passive provision of hard alcohol, punch made from hard alcohol, or mixed drinks made from hard alcohol are prohibited in all public events, except at registered public events at which all students are aged 21 or older.
 One or more students may register and host a public event at which hard alcohol may be served, if it is held in a public, enclosed, approved location and if attendance is restricted only to students aged 21 or older.
 These closed public events must meet all University registration requirements and also limit admission to students aged 21 or older.
 (Appropriate locations for public events will be approved by the college government in cooperation with the University and may include, for example, private dining rooms, libraries, etc., where access can be effectively restricted.)

 e.
-Any undergraduate consumption or serving of hard alcohol is banned from campus on the day of Beer Bike, on the nights of large public parties (including Sid ‘80s, Casino Party, Bacchanalia, NOD, etc.), on move-in weekend each fall, and during VISION weekend and OWL Days each spring.
+Any undergraduate consumption or serving of hard alcohol is banned from campus on the day of Beer Bike, on the nights of large public parties (including Sid ‘80s, Casino Party, Bacchanalia, NOD, etc.), on move-in weekend and Explore Rice each fall, and during VISION weekend and OWL Days each spring.

 9. This Policy will be reviewed regularly.
 Whenever necessary, the Dean of Undergraduates will convene an Alcohol Policy Advisory Committee (APAC) to provide input about the Policy and potential revisions.